SUCCESS STORIES

 For months Jaliya was condemned to live in her uncle's outhouse: a hut barely high enough for a child to stand up in.
 She slept on a dusty sack in the corner, banned from touching the family plates and soap, forbidden from playing with her cousins or attending school.
 Her uncle had bowed to the familial obligation to take in his niece when her parents died from Aids.
 But fearing the girl might also be ill and "contaminate" his own offspring, he kept her in total isolation.

-Fortunately for Jaliya, her guardian angel was about to appear.
 Regina Bayiyana was out shopping in Bwaise, the Ugandan capital's biggest slum, when a neighbour tugged at her sleeve.
 "You help sick children, don't you?" the woman said.
 "Well there's a girl hidden away in that house over there, and she desperately needs to go to hospital.
 Please help."

 As Regina approached the rickety outhouse, she could hear the whimpering of a frightened child.
 Eventually Jaliya was encouraged to come to the door.
 She had a grossly swollen stomach; the rest of her was painfully thin.
 Her arms and legs were covered in red bumps, pus was oozing from her ears and she was coughing blood.